are many railroad museums all over the United States and Canada.

 "What else is there to see and do besides the

 museum in the area?"
-There is plenty of
+There are plenty of

 activities to appeal to the entire family.
 Camping,